mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Email travel agent mark about the flights
 - [ ] Include the SiPM nonlinearity into the simulation/post processing
 - [ ] Analyse Andy's GRU data
+- [ ] Test rate limits with function generator for both codes, going above 1 kHz if possible

 ## Complete

 - [ ] Ask clint to make up next board with PSU and pulse processing on, we'll put on the rest
 - [ ] Learn to use CARI-7
+- [ ] Downsampling: Make it just choose every 4 samples or whatever.
+But make sure it randomly chooses which sample to start on

 ***